-.

 3.3.4.2 LSEs

 Entities not having representation on SSWG shall submit their data to ERCOT staff or to the directly connected TSP, if the TSP has agreed to be the agent on SSWG for that entity.

 See Section 6.5, Annual Load Date Request of the ERCOT Planning Guide.